Foreign Language

 The goal of this activity is to Identify the verb and complex predicate in the following sentences.

 Read each sentence carefully consider the role that the verb plays in the sentence.
+Identify the verb in the complete predicate in the following sentences.

 Note: The complex subject is bracketed and the complete predicate is identified in red.